Your guide to laser treatments for darker skin tones

 The Palomar 1540-nanometer fractional laser is used to treat stretch marks.
 It works by creating columns of light that penetrate a millimeter or more into the skin.
 This causes the skin to produce more collagen below and around the surface, diffusing the look of stretch marks.
 Those with darker skin can explore this as an option, as long as they take a slow and steady approach.
 According to most dermatologists, it's safest to deliver energy to darker skin at slower, less traumatic speeds.

-Nd:YAG lasers, such as Cutera Excel HR 1064 and Sciton Joule 1064, are used for laser hair removal.
+Nd:YAG lasers, such as Cutera Excel HR 1064, Cynosure Apogee Elite, and Sciton Joule 1064, are used for laser hair removal.
 They are great alternatives to older pigment-targeting lasers.
 While these lasers still target melanin, they focus on the hair follicle rather than the skin surface above, allowing dark skin tones to be treated safely.

-Fractionated lasers, like Fraxel, stimulate new collagen growth deep inside the dermis, resulting in smoother, firmer skin.
+Fractional lasers, like Fraxel and Clear + Brilliant, stimulate new collagen, resulting in smoother, firmer skin.
 These lasers are safe and effective on all skin types and tones.
 But, since the skin is still being hit with heat and energy, there is always a risk of hyperpigmentation.
-Topical therapies, like hydroquinone, can help minimize damage by relaxing pigment-making cells.
-They should be taken a week before and after a fractionated laser procedure so it won't trigger pigment production.
+In general, Clear + Brilliant tends to be gentler and requires less recovery time compared to Fraxel since it doesn't penetrate the skin as deep.
+Topical therapies, like hydroquinone, can help minimize hyperpigmentation by relaxing pigment-making cells.